Phase 2 — Code Migration

 Migrates React/JSS components to SitecoreAI CMS (XMC) Content SDK 2.0, one at a time — each verified live in a sandbox before the next begins.

-Phase 2 migrates your React/JSS components from the source XP codebase to a SitecoreAI SXA Headless app using Content SDK 2.0.
+Phase 2 migrates your source components to a SitecoreAI SXA Headless app using Content SDK 2.0.
 Components are migrated one at a time, in priority order, with each one verified live in a sandbox before moving to the next.

 Duration: Hours — iterative, one component at a time | Orchestrator: Code Migration Orchestrator